 Your chatbot is generating leads, but are they showing up in Google Analytics?
-Most chatbot tools handle conversations fine — but don't send any data to GA4.
+Most chatbot tools handle conversations fine, but don't send any data to GA4.
 That means your reports show page views but miss the actual conversions happening inside the chat widget.

 This guide walks you through tracking chatbot leads in GA4: the manual way using events and GTM, and a zero-code alternative.
+If you're looking for a complete overview of GA4 chatbot integration, see our Google Analytics integration page.
+For broader analytics capabilities, check out Boei's built-in analytics dashboard.

 Before diving into setup, decide which chatbot interactions matter most.
 Here are the events worth tracking: